LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 The Kantrowitz limit is thus relevant when a supersonic flow needs to be decelerated to subsonic flow, such as is the case in air intake ducts on supersonic planes.
 It appears repeatedly in the literature mostly in papers dealing with the design of supersonic intake ducts.

-And perhaps instead of "limit", a more appropriate term would be "effect", it's not really a limit at all.
+And perhaps instead of "limit", a more appropriate term would be "effect", as it's not really a limit at all.
 It's an aerodynamics phenomenon that results in suboptimal mass flow/pressure recovery, but it's not an outright cap on the performance of a system, like the term "limit" would imply.

-To my great surprise, it does seem like everyone has gotten this wrong&mdash;*no one* I found correctly explained this, and usually just parroted the "syringe" explanation from the Musk paper, despite the original paper being readily available online (and rather short: the meat and bones of it is only about 5 pages).
+To my great surprise, it does seem like everyone has gotten this wrong&mdash;*no one* I found correctly explained this, and usually just parroted the "syringe" explanation from the Musk paper, despite the original paper by Kantrowitz being readily available online (and rather short: the meat and bones of it is only about 5 pages).

 ## Overcoming the limit
 The Kantrowitz "effect" is undesirable as the pressure losses across the shock lower the mass flow rate through the duct.
 The total pressure ratio is also known as the *pressure recovery*, with a perfect pressure recovery being a value of 1.